alisaifee/limits/doc/source/async.rst

-Refer to :ref:`api:async storage` for more implementation details of the async storage backends, and :ref:`api:strategies` (Async) for the async rate limit strategies API.
+Refer to :ref:`api:async storage` for more implementation details of the async storage backends, and :ref:`api:async strategies` for the async rate limit strategies API.